shae-sims/MyBlog/_posts/2024-11-05-how-to-athletes.md

 *If you would like more information on selenium you can find it <a href="https://selenium-python.readthedocs.io/installation.html" target="_blank">here</a>.*

-Now that we have the appropriate table, we want to use the package beautiful soup to get the htlm and information from the table.
-Using the following code we create the beautiful soup object and get the table.
+Now that we have the appropriate table, we want to use the package beautiful soup to get the html and information from the table.
+Using the following code, we create the beautiful soup object and get the table.

 ```
 soup = BeautifulSoup(driver.page_source, 'html.parser')
 table = soup.find('table')
 ```

 We can use the find and find all commands from the beautiful soup package to first get the headers from the table.
-These will be the names of all of the variables we will be looking at.
+These will be the names of all the variables we will be looking at.

 ```
 headers = []